Billings Jackson Design, Moscow Department of Transport

 In 2017 to 2018 I worked for Billings Jackson Design (London) as the project lead on the redesign of a Kiosk for the Moscow Department of Transport (DOT).
 It was a city wide initiative seeking to develop a new design to assist the small retailers that occupy the baroque and beautiful underground passageways of the Moscow metro network.

 Although from an outsider's perspective the ritual consumer habits of Muscovites and their kiosks can be seen as quaint and beautiful, to the residents and the burgeoning middle class, its presence reflected harder times – the fall of the soviet union and the economic collapse that followed.
 The initial brief presented by the DOT was highly focused on aesthetics and stressed the importance of a short timeline for the pilot project to be delivered.
-City elections were only one year away and there was a clear need to demonstrate to the residents that change was coming and to have faith in the existing powers in place.

-The DOT briefing lead with the design intent of the New York Apple store – a pristine transparent box that floated in a grey city landscape.
+The DOT briefing lead with the aspiration of the New York Apple store – a pristine transparent box that floated in a grey city landscape.
 Although aesthetically beautiful when redesigning the kiosks it would not be suitable to simply translate the manufacturing and concept of this space directly into the small corridors of metro.
 Instead it was argued that to improve the design of the kiosk we would have to redesign ritual engagement of commutures.
 This would be achieved by interviewing everyday commutures, store owners and of the transit system and manufatures of the stalls – discover their needs and build form and interaction around their requirements.

 To ensure consultation was effective when engaging the Moscow DOT, I developed a framework to capture key aspects of the project organised under the subject headings; Context, Field of design and Stakeholders.